derlocke-ng/awesome-linux/README.md

 ```bash
 sudo ./change_ssh_keys.sh
 ```
-Edit the variables at the top of the script to set your key paths and users.
+Edit the variables at the top of the script to set your user and public keys.

 ---

 ### create_luks_encypted_disk.sh
-Create a keyfile and LUKS-encrypted partition, format it with ext4, and configure it to mount via `fstab`.
+Creates a keyfile and LUKS-encrypted partition, formats it with ext4, and configures it to mount via `fstab`.

 **Usage:**
 ```bash
 sudo ./create_luks_encypted_disk.sh
 ```
-Edit the variables at the top of the script to match your device and mount point.
+Edit the variables at the top of the script to match your device, mount point and keyefile.

 ---